 Matt Lanter (Aquaman/Arthur Curry), Shemar Moore (Cyborg), Jerry O’Connell (Superman), Rosario Dawson (Wonder Woman), Jason O’Mara (Batman), Nathan Fillion (Green Lantern), Christopher Gorham (The Flash), Sean Astin (Shazam), Sumalee Montano (Mera), Sam Witwer (Orm), Sirena Irwin (Queen Atlanna), Harry Lennix (Back Manta), Juliet Landau (Lois Lane), George Newbern (Steve Trevor), Melique Berger (Sarah Charles), Matthew Yang King (Dr Shin), Larry Cedar (Thomas Curry)

 As the tentative attempts to conduct standalone films based on Green Lantern and Wonder Woman have shown, these tend not to be top-sellers for the DC Universe Original Animated Films as much as the tried and true regulars of Batman, Superman and Justice League do.
-(Although you would think that the popularity of live-action shows such as Arrow (2012– ), The Flash (2014– ) and Supergirl (2015– ) in the last couple of years would make these ripe properties for standalone films).
-In much the same way that director Ethan Spaulding’s previous outing Batman: Arkham Asylum was more a Suicide Squad film than a Batman film, Throne of Atlantis feels like a stealth attempt to conduct an Aquaman film but sold as a Justice League film.
+(Although you would think that the popularity of live-action shows such as Arrow (2012-20), The Flash (2014-2) and Supergirl (2015-21) in the last couple of years would make these ripe properties for standalone films).
+In much the same way that director Ethan Spaulding’s previous outing Batman: Arkham Asylum was more a Suicide Squad film than a Batman film, Throne of Atlantis feels like a stealth attempt to conduct an Aquaman film that is sold as ostensibly being a Justice League film.